-The VEDP aims to increase visitor numbers within the Dublin Docklands as well as extend the dwell time and seasonal spread of visitors.
+The VEDP aims to increase visitor numbers within the Dingle Peninsula as well as extend the dwell time and seasonal spread of visitors.
 The key elements of the Plan that have been identified to have potential effects (see Section 3.3.2) are due to the promotion of tourism and the direct effects of tourism on the receiving environment at a local level.
 These potential effects are influenced by on-site management practices, visitor behaviours and the operational procedures of strategic partners.

-Taking into account all of the above, mitigation measures are included in the VEDP (see Section 5), e.g. Potential effects due to infrastructure maintenance or development pressures are considered in detail in the Wild Atlantic Way Operational Programme' although, this VEDP is not within the WAW catchment, the VEDP will comply with the following.
-In order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance12 with measures relating to sustainable development, environmental protection and environmental management contained within the following Fáilte Ireland published documents:
+Taking into account all of the above, mitigation measures are included in the VEDP (see Section 5), e.g. in order to achieve funding (including promotion) for land use or infrastructural development or land use activities from Fáilte Ireland, Fáilte Ireland's stakeholders shall be required to demonstrate compliance12 with measures relating to sustainable development, environmental protection and environmental management contained within the following Fáilte Ireland published documents: